superluminar-io/fullstack-serverless-workshop/docs/static-hosting.md

 ## In this lab …

 - Learn how to set up AWS CDK
-- Learn how to deploy your app (or single page applications) with AWS
+- Hosting your Frontend: Learn how to deploy your app (or single page applications) with AWS

 ## Bootstrapping